ctypewriter/Malmo-AI/docs/status.md

 ![State Figure](https://raw.githubusercontent.com/ctypewriter/Malmo-AI/master/docs/StateDemo.PNG)

 The above figure shows the approximation the AI uses to determine the general direction to the goal, depending on which quadrant the AI currently resides in.
 This means, for example, if the agent was to the south of the goal, the variable would be set as N (for North).
-This approximation is the core to the AI because it limits the state space, giving the AI just enough information to make its way to the goal, but not encumbering it with an excess number of states.
+However, for example, if the agent was to the southeast of the goal, the variable would be set as W if the x-coordinate distance to the goal is bigger than the z-coordinate distance to the goal.
+If the z-coordinate distance to the goal is bigger than the x-coordinate distance to the goal, the variable would be set as N.  This approximation is the core to the AI because it limits the state space, giving the AI just enough information to make its way to the goal, but not encumbering it with an excess number of states.
 By limiting the number of states, the AI is able to learn, and then recognize a few, specific situations, as opposed to learning optimal actions in every single tile of the world or some other unreasonable metric.

 ### Reward: